frantzenp/git-collaborative/_episodes/02-centralized.md

 #### 3. Create a branch `yourname-somefeature` pointing at your commit

 Create a branch from the current `master`:
+<span style="color:green"> Here again, comments in the code example are nice as a reminder of the command's actions</span>
 ```
 $ git branch yourname-somefeature
 $ git checkout yourname-somefeature
 ```

-The `yourname-` prefix has no special meaning here (not like `origin/`): it is just part of a branch name to indicate who made it.
+<span style="color:red"> The `yourname-` prefix has no special meaning here (not like `origin/`): it is just part of a
+branch name to indicate who made it. </span>

 #### 4. Create a file with a unique name, e.g.: `yourusername.txt`